Can you provide a list of employers who are hiring for required occupations?

 Do you accept IELTS or TOEFL results as proof of English proficiency?

 Only Master’s graduate students require a language proficiency test.
-Opportunities Ontario accepts only IELTS – General with an overall band score of 7 for English, or TEF with an overall band score of 5 for French, that has been obtained within 12 months of applying.
+Opportunities Ontario accepts only IELTS with a minimum score of 6 in each of the language competency (listening, reading, writing and speaking) for English, or TEF with 249-279 for listening, 207-232 for reading and 310-348 for writing and speaking for French.
+This proficiency test has to have been obtained within 12 months of applying.

 Can I change jobs or temporarily leave Canada after I submit my application?